Andeasw/CashSockify/README.md

 With all required files in the same directory, simply right-click on `start_mihomo.ps1` and select **"Run with PowerShell"**.

 The script will start the service in the background, and the PowerShell window will close automatically.
-Your SOCKS5 proxies are now running.
+Your Socket Secure proxies are now running.

 *   **To Stop the Service**: Right-click `stop_mihomo.ps1` and select "Run with PowerShell".
 *   **For Debugging**: If you need to see live output, run `Start-Process.ps1`.
 This will keep the console window open to display logs.